GrantSparks/grafton/README.md

 #### Key Features of the Apache License 2.0:

-- **Permissive License**: Significant freedom in the use and modification of the software.
+* **Permissive License**: Enables free commercial and non-commercial use, distribution, and modification of the software without requiring source code access.
+Allows combining with other open source licenses.

-- **Explicit Patent License**: Grants patent rights from contributors to users, safeguarding both parties.
+* **Explicit Patent License**: Grants an express patent license from all contributors to users, protecting both parties from patent infringement claims related to the software.

-- **Protection Against Patent Litigation**: Mitigates the risk of patent-related issues for users and contributors.
+* **Patent Retaliation Provision**: Terminates the license for any party that files a patent infringement lawsuit alleging that the software infringes a patent, thus protecting users and contributors.

 ### Commercial License